 6. Decorative pillows

-If a full monochromatic design scheme (see #4) is not your thing, you can liven up a simple palette by adding more colourful accent pillows on your sofa, lounge chair, bed, deep window sills, etc. Danish designer Christina Lundsteen has a beautiful collection of velvet cushions in delicious colors like peach, barley or jam, as well as with unique, playful patterns that can bring a cheerful touch to any room.
+If a full monochromatic design scheme (see #4) is not your thing, you can liven up a simple palette by adding more colorful accent pillows on your sofa, lounge chair, bed, deep window sills, etc. Danish designer Christina Lundsteen has a beautiful collection of velvet cushions in delicious colors like peach, barley or jam, as well as with unique, playful patterns that can bring a cheerful touch to any room.

 7. Fresh Scent